benjamin-ackerman/R_products_tutorial/README.md

 curl https://raw.githubusercontent.com/benjamin-ackerman/R_products_tutorial/master/3_R_shiny/server.R > server.R
 ```

-Now let's break down what's happening in each of the scripts:
+Before we go ahead and deploy the Shiny app, let's break down what's happening in each of the scripts:

 ##### `ui.R`
 Below is a screenshot of the `ui.R` script we will be using, with some annotations.